Ramsey Clark: Private career

-Following his term as attorney general, Clark taught courses at the Howard University School of Law (1969–1972) and Brooklyn Law School (1973–1981).
+Following his term as Attorney General, Clark taught courses at the Howard University School of Law (1969–1972) and Brooklyn Law School (1973–1981).
 He was active in the anti-Vietnam War movement and visited North Vietnam in 1972 as a protest against the bombing of Hanoi.
 During this time he was associated with the New York law firm Paul, Weiss, Rifkind, Wharton & Garrison, but he resigned in 1973, saying, "I didn't feel like working on things I didn't believe in, I didn't think were important."

-On January 28, 1970, Ramsey Clark testified in the Chicago Seven trial.
+On January 28, 1970, Clark testified in the Chicago Seven trial.
 He was barred by Judge Julius Hoffman from testifying before the jury after Clark had testified outside the presence of the jury.
-Judge Hoffman upheld the prosecution's objections to 14 of Defense Attorney William Kunstler's 38 questions to Clark, but Clark did testify that he had told the prosecutor Tom Foran to investigate the charges against the defendants through Justice Department lawyers "as is generally done in civil rights cases", rather than through a grand jury.
+Judge Hoffman upheld the prosecution's objections to 14 of defense attorney William Kunstler's 38 questions to Clark, but Clark did testify that he had told prosecutor Tom Foran to investigate the charges against the defendants through Justice Department lawyers "as is generally done in civil rights cases", rather than through a grand jury.

-At the 1972 Democratic National Convention, Clark received one delegate vote for the presidential nomination and two delegate votes for the vice-presidential nomination.
+At the 1972 Democratic National Convention, Clark received one vote for the presidential nomination and two votes for the vice-presidential nomination.

 In 1974, Clark ran as the Democratic candidate for U.S. Senator from New York; he defeated the party's designee Lee Alexander in the primary, but lost in the general election to the incumbent Jacob Javits.
 In the 1976 election, Clark again sought the Democratic nomination to represent New York in the Senate, but finished a distant third in the primary behind Daniel Patrick Moynihan and Congresswoman Bella Abzug.

 On November 5, 1979, at the start of the Iranian hostage crisis, President Jimmy Carter instructed Clark and Senate staffer William Miller to visit Tehran and seek to open negotiations with Iranian authorities for the hostages' release; while en route, they were refused entry into the country by Ayatollah Khomeini.
 Defying a travel ban, Clark went to Tehran again in June 1980 to attend a conference on alleged U.S. interference in Iranian affairs, on which occasion he was granted admission.
 While there he both demanded the release of the hostages and criticized past U.S. support for the deposed Shah.
-This second unauthorized trip reportedly infuriated President Carter.
+This unauthorized trip reportedly infuriated President Carter.